Reading Time: 7 minutes

 social media student recruitment strategy

-You’ll need to refine the goals you articulate by adding specific targets and time frames, taking care to ensure these are realistic and attainable.
+You’ll need to refine your goals by adding specific targets and time frames, ensuring these are realistic and attainable.
 For example, you could state:

 Clear goals will help guide every aspect of your social media strategy, including selecting the right tactics and effectively measuring your results.
 You’ll refer to these objectives each time you contemplate publishing a new piece of content, creating a new account, or evaluating the success of a new campaign.